autowarefoundation/autoware.universe/perception/probabilistic_occupancy_grid_map/pointcloud-based-occupancy-grid-map.md

    ![pointcloud_based_occupancy_grid_map_side_view_1st](./image/pointcloud_based_occupancy_grid_map_side_view_1st.svg)

 2. Fill in the unknown cells.
-   Assume that unknown is behind the obstacle, since the back of the obstacle is a blind spot.
-   Therefore, the unknown are assumed to be the cells that are more than a distance margin from each obstacle point.
+   Based on the assumption that `UNKNOWN` is behind the obstacle, the cells that are more than a distance margin from each obstacle point are filled with `UNKOWN`

    ![pointcloud_based_occupancy_grid_map_side_view_2nd](./image/pointcloud_based_occupancy_grid_map_side_view_2nd.svg)